OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ### Static Analysis

-There are various two-factor authentication mechanism available which can range from 3rd party libraries, usage of external apps to self implemented checks by the developer(s).
+There are various two-factor authentication mechanisms available which can range from 3rd party libraries, usage of external apps to self implemented checks by the developer(s).

 Use the app first and identify where 2FA is needed in the workflows (usually during login or when executing critical transactions).
 Do also interview the developer(s) and/or architects to understand more about the 2FA implementation.
 If a 3rd party library or external app is used, verify if the implementation was done accordingly to the security best practices.

 ### Dynamic Testing

 Use the app extensively (going through all UI flows) while using an interception proxy to capture the requests sent to remote endpoints.
-Next, replay requests to endpoints that require 2FA (e.g., performing a financial transactions) while using a token or session ID that hasn't yet been elevated via 2FA or step-up authentication.
+Next, replay requests to endpoints that require 2FA (e.g., performing a financial transaction) while using a token or session ID that hasn't yet been elevated via 2FA or step-up authentication.
 If an endpoint is still sending back requested data that should only be available after 2FA or step-up authentication, authentication checks haven't been properly implemented at that endpoint.

 When OTP authentication is used, consider that most OTPs are short numeric values.
 An attacker can bypass the second factor by brute-forcing the values within the range at the lifespan of the OTP if the accounts aren't locked after N unsuccessful attempts at this stage.
 The probability of finding a match for 6-digit values with a 30-second time step within 72 hours is more than 90%.